 A 1903 photograph of family and relatives of Noah Benenhaley (1860-1939) and his wife, Rosa Benenhaley (1857-1937), both descendants of Joseph Benenhaley.
-(Greg Thompson Collection)
+Courtesy of the Greg Thompson Collection.

-Sumter County, located in South Carolina's midlands, is about an hour-and-a-half from the Atlantic coastline in one direction and from the Blue Ridge Mountains in the other.
+Sumter County is located in South Carolina's midlands, about an hour and a half from the Atlantic coastline in one direction and from the Blue Ridge Mountains in the other.
 Named after General Thomas Sumter, the "Fighting Gamecock" of Revolutionary War fame, it's a place like many in the historic Black Belt, the stretch of former slave-holding plantations that extends from Texas to Delaware.
-Sumter County has also been the traditional home to a community of dark-skinned people known historically and derisively as "the Turks."
-The story of this community (who prefer to be called "the Turkish people") shows how hard it can be to be considered "American," even when roots run deep.
+Sumter County has also been the traditional home to an intriguing community of dark-skinned people known historically and derisively as "the Turks."
+The strange story of this community (who prefer to be called "the Turkish people") shows how hard it can be to belong in the U.S., even when roots run deep.

-The "Turk" community has always traced its history back to an Ottoman refugee who reputedly served the colonial cause in the Revolutionary War.
-A brief version of their traditional narrative holds that a "Caucasian of Arab descent," known as Joseph Benenhaley (or Yusef ben Ali, possibly his Ottoman name), made his way to South Carolina, where he served as a scout for General Sumter during the American Revolution.
+This obscure community has always traced its history back to an Ottoman refugee who reputedly served the colonial cause in the Revolutionary War.
+A brief version of their traditional narrative holds that a "Caucasian of Arab descent," known as Joseph Benenhaley (or Yusef ben Ali, possibly his Ottoman name), made his way from the Old World to South Carolina, where he served as a scout for General Sumter during the American Revolution.
 The grateful general then gave Benenhaley some land on his plantation to farm and raise a family, the story went.
 A few outsiders married in; but most who identified with the ostracized community and their progeny considered themselves people of Turkish descent.
-Amazingly, they persevered as an enclosed society numbering several hundred persons in the area by the mid-20th century.
+Amazingly, they persevered as an enclosed society-numbering several hundred persons in the area by the mid-20th century.